exercism/prolog/exercises/practice/knapsack/.docs/instructions.md

 # Instructions

-In this exercise, let's try to solve a classic problem.
+In this exercise, let's try to solve a classic problem!!!!

 Bob is a thief.
 After months of careful planning, he finally manages to crack the security systems of a high-class apartment.